 When you look at the big picture, each hosting type emphasizes a different business value.

-Shared hosting is all about being beginner-friendly, accessible, and cost-effective.
+This type of hosting is all about being beginner-friendly, accessible, and cost-effective.
 It’s almost always the hosting of choice for new business owners who are only getting their feet wet in the market.
-They are either new to e-Commerce or Magento in particular.
-They look to create a working web store from scratch and aren’t usually prepared to invest a lot of money in infrastructure.
+They are new either to e-Commerce or Magento in particular.
+They look for creating a working web store from scratch and aren’t usually prepared to invest a lot of money in infrastructure.

 - on-demand tech support.